haoxizhong/TUOJ/judger/doc/tus.md

 ## score
 	{
 		cmd: "score",
-		compoments: [{
+		logic: {
 			fullScore: Number,
-			logic: Number
-			// also array and object combinations of $and, $or, $sum
-			// currently, objects and arrays are not supported }]
+			func: String,
+			// one of and, or, sum
+			compoments: Array
+		}]
 	}

 Generally, there is only one `score` in the end.
 It depends on results of `judge` actions.
+Judge results are numbered from 0.

 It returns the score of this judge request.